luccahuguet/nutask/README.md

 ![Demo GIF or screenshot if available](path-to-demo-image.gif)

 ## Features 🚀
-- **Simple Management**: Add, remove, list, and mark tasks as done seamlessly.
+- **Simple Management**: Add, remove, list, and tick tasks as done seamlessly.
 - **Integrated with NuShell**: Use the power and flexibility of NuShell to manipulate tasks.
 - **Persistent**: Your tasks are stored securely in a `.tasks.nuon` file in your home directory.